E1

 Possible Causes

-Open or shorted freezer thermistor, Damaged thermistor wiring harness, Corroded thermistor connector at control board, Failed electronic control board thermistor circuit
+Open or shorted freezer thermistor, damaged thermistor wiring harness, corroded thermistor connector at the control board, or a failed electronic control board thermistor circuit.

 How to Fix / Troubleshooting